 (Bloomberg) -- Almost a tenth of Israel’s Jews live in east Jerusalem and the West Bank, outside their country’s recognized borders.
 The population of Jewish settlers in the West Bank has grown four times faster than Israel’s itself since 1995.
 Settlers regard themselves as inhabiting land that is rightfully theirs.
 A different view is held by the International Court of Justice, a branch of the United Nations, which Israel regards as biased against it.
 The court concluded in a 2004 opinion that Jewish settlements in what it calls occupied Palestinian territory are illegal.
 The Arab world considers the settlements occupation of land that belongs in an independent Palestinian state.
-Israel’s government, which sees the settlements as consistent with international law, and now it plans to annex them, or as supporters prefer to say, apply Israeli sovereignty to them.
+Israel’s government has long argued that the settlements are consistent with international law, and now it plans to annex them, or as supporters prefer to say, apply Israeli sovereignty to them.
 That would remove them, as far as Israel is concerned, as a subject of negotiation with the Palestinians.

-As the U.S., Israel’s most important ally, has softened its policy toward settlements under President Donald Trump, the country has taken bold steps to strengthen its claims to the West Bank.
-When Israel announced plans in early 2017 to erect the first new settlement in a quarter-century, the Trump administration affirmed that it does not view existing settlements as an obstacle to peace, a reversal of decades-old U.S. policy.
-It added that fresh construction “may not be helpful,” but that was a mild rebuke compared with those of previous administrations.
-Israel’s parliament subsequently passed a law that would extend government authorization to unofficial settlements built on land privately owned by Palestinians.
-Israel’s Supreme Court prohibited such expropriations in 1979, and it froze application of the new law pending a legal challenge to it.
-About 130 government-approved settlements and 100 unofficial ones are home to about 400,000 Israelis in the West Bank, where an estimated 2.9 million Palestinians live.
+Israeli Prime Minister Benjamin Netanyahu announced the annexation move after U.S. President Donald Trump effectively endorsed it in his proposed resolution of the Israel-Palestinian conflict.
+The U.S., Israel’s most important ally, had earlier said it would no longer consider settlements as inconsistent with international law.
+About 130 government-approved settlements and 100 unofficial ones are home to around 400,000 Israelis in the West Bank, where an estimated 2.6 million Palestinians live.
 An additional 200,000 Israelis reside in 12 neighborhoods in east Jerusalem, which the Palestinians hope to make their future capital.
-Israel annexed east Jerusalem decades ago, in a move no other nation recognized.
-Under Trump, the U.S. became the only major power to recognize Jerusalem as Israel’s capital while adding that the city’s borders should be negotiated.
+Israel annexed east Jerusalem decades ago, in a move not recognized outside of Israel.
+The U.S. under Trump became the only major power to recognize Jerusalem as Israel’s capital while adding that the city’s borders should be negotiated.
 About 20,000 settlers live on the Golan Heights, a strategic plateau Israel captured from Syria in the 1967 Arab-Israeli war.
 Israel continues to face censure for its settlements from the European Union, its biggest trading partner.
 The EU in 2015 instructed members to ensure imports produced in settlements are labeled as such, giving a boost to advocates of a boycott of such products.

 The Reference Shelf